Skip to Content

 Baccanale has managed to blend Italian culture with international sports entertainment seamlessly, making it a fan favourite for locals and visitors to Rome alike.

-Baccanale boasts 11 TVs which will all be screening the Six Nations.
-It’s the perfect place if you’re looking to be within the Six Nations atmosphere while also feasting on gourmet pizza and pasta in a relaxed setting.
+Baccanale boasts 11 TVs, all of which will be screening the Six Nations.
+It’s the perfect place if you’re looking to be firmly enveloped within the Six Nations atmosphere while also feasting on gourmet pizza and pasta in a relaxed setting.

 And get their tiramisu.